 Another unique trait of Finnish Spitz is being a clean dog.
 Because of that, you never need to worry about him jumping into a pud of water (like GOLDEN RETRIEVERS) or going through Mud.

 So grooming needs are sustainable when they come to Finnish Spitz.
+Find out more about grooming the Finnish Hunting dog here.

 Where Does The Finnish Spitz Live?